yingyingzux/Knock-Out-Falling-Keys/README.md

-# Knock out Falling Keys
+# Knock out some falling keys!
 Looking for a break from your busy life?
 Come and knock out some falling keys before they hit the ground!

-You can tap on a key to make it go away, or if you prefer using a desktop browser, type a key from your keyboard that matches one that's closest to the bottom to knock it out.
+The game has no time limit or game over, so it's perfect when you just want to unwind whiling listening to some music, news, or podcasts.
+All you need to do is tap on the falling keys to make them disappear; if you're playing on a desktop browser, type the key that matches the closest one to the bottom.

-This is game developed from scratch by ChatGPT-3.5, with my guidance on design, coding, debugging and QA.
+I collaborated with ChatGPT-3.5 to develop this game from scratch.
+While it wrote 99% of the code, I made sure that the parts I handled, which included the design, coding, debugging, and QA, were clearly communicated to it and integrated seamlessly into the game.

-I hope you have fun.
-Share with anyone that you think that may enjoy it.
+I hope you have fun playing this game and feel free to share it with anyone who you think may enjoy it.

+Best regards,
 Yingying

+Note: I did not ask ChatGPT to clean up the code due to the limited number of tokens it can respond, but of course it's capable to do that.